-Augustana College adheres to all federal and state civil rights laws banning discrimination in institutions of higher education.
+Augustana University adheres to all federal and state civil rights laws banning discrimination in institutions of higher education.

-Augustana College is committed to providing equal access to and participation in employment opportunities and in programs and services, without regard to race, color, religion, creed, sex, sexual orientation, national origin, ancestry, age or disability.
-The College complies with Title IX of the Education Amendments of 1972, the Americans with Disabilities Act, the Rehabilitation Act, and other applicable laws providing for nondiscrimination against all individuals.
-The College will provide reasonable accommodations for known disabilities to the extent required by law.
+Augustana University is committed to providing equal access to and participation in employment opportunities and in programs and services, without regard to race, color, religion, creed, sex, sexual orientation, gender identity, national origin, ancestry, age, veteran status, or disability.
+Augustana complies with Title IX of the Education Amendments of 1972, the Americans with Disabilities Act, the Rehabilitation Act, and other applicable laws providing for nondiscrimination against all individuals.
+The University will provide reasonable accommodations for known disabilities to the extent required by the law.

 This policy covers nondiscrimination in employment and in access to educational opportunities.
-Therefore, any member of the campus community, guest or visitor who acts to deny, deprive or limit the educational, employment, residential and/or social access, benefits and/or opportunities of any member of the campus community on the basis of their actual or perceived membership in the protected classes listed above is in violation of the College policy on nondiscrimination.
-When brought to the attention of the College, any such discrimination will be appropriately remedied by the College according to the procedures below.
+Therefore, any member of the campus community, guest or visitor who acts to deny, deprive or limit the educational, employment, residential and/or social access, benefits and/or opportunities of any member of the campus community on the basis of their actual or perceived membership in the protected classes listed above is in violation of the University policy on nondiscrimination.
+When brought to the attention of the University, any such discrimination will be appropriately remedied by the University according to the procedures below.

 a.
-Students with Disabilities —Augustana College is committed to providing qualified students with disabilities with reasonable accommodations and support needed to ensure equal access to the academic programs and activities of the College.
+Students with Disabilities — Augustana University is committed to providing qualified students with disabilities with reasonable accommodations and support needed to ensure equal access to the academic programs and activities of the University.

 All accommodations are made on a case-by-case basis.
 A student requesting any accommodation should first contact the Director of Student Academic Support Services who coordinates services for students with disabilities.
 The director reviews documentation provided by the student and, in consultation with the student, determines which accommodations are appropriate to the student’s particular needs and academic programs.

 b.
-Employees with Disabilities —Pursuant to the ADA, Augustana College will provide reasonable accommodation(s) to all qualified employees with known disabilities, where their disability affects the performance of their essential job functions, except where doing so would be unduly disruptive or would result in undue hardship.
+Employees with Disabilities — Pursuant to the ADA, Augustana University will provide reasonable accommodation(s) to all qualified employees with known disabilities, where their disability affects the performance of their essential job functions, except where doing so would be unduly disruptive or would result in undue hardship.

 An employee with a disability is responsible for requesting an accommodation in writing to the Human Resources Office and provide appropriate documentation.
 The Human Resources Office will work with the employee’s supervisor to identify which essential functions of the position are affected by the employee’s disability and what reasonable accommodations could enable the employee to perform those duties.